TheAngryByrd/FableInLegacyApps/README.md

     ],
 ```

-This will pull all fable and node_module depedencies into a vendor bundle so we don't have to reference it once.
+This will pull all nuget and node_module depedencies into a vendor bundle so we only have to reference it once.

+Now you can just copy these files into your old legacy output and reference them like you would normally!

 ## Requirements